Texas State Highway 45

-State Highway 45 is a highway loop around Austin, Texas, that exists in two open segments.
+State Highway 45 is a freeway loop around Austin, Texas, that exists in two open segments.
 The official designation of SH 45 is such to form a complete loop around Austin, a distance of roughly 80 mi.

 One segment is in southwest Austin and runs southeast from Ranch to Market Road 1826 to Farm to Market Road 1626 and intersects the southern terminus of Loop 1 (Mopac Expressway).
-Between RM 1826 and Loop 1, the roadway is a divided, four-lane facility with a wide median intended to accommodate a future freeway, after which the current lanes would serve as frontage roads.
+Between RM 1826 and Loop 1, the roadway is a divided four-lane facility with a wide median intended to accommodate a future freeway, after which the current lanes would serve as frontage roads.
 Between Loop 1 and FM 1626, the roadway becomes a tolled freeway.

 The other segment is a toll road that forms a backwards C-shape along the boundary of Travis and Williamson County before bending down along the eastern edge of the Austin metropolitan area where it shares its route with SH-130.